RastislavKish/Electorn/README.md

 # Electorn

-A simple app to calculate mandates of parties and possible coalitions from their percentagesuccess in parliament elections, accessible for screenreaders.
+A simple web app to calculate mandates of parties and possible coalitions from their percentagesuccess in parliamentary election, accessible for screenreaders.
+Currently only in Slovak language, with algorithm declared by the law of Slovak republic.